MCT Oil and Keto: How to Boost Ketones with Quality Fat

 Where some MCT oils come up short

 C8, or caprylic acid, is the gold standard of MCTs because it’s the easiest fat for your body to quickly turn into cellular fuel.
 It’s also way more powerful than coconut oil.
-One tablespoon of Bulletproof Brain Octane C8 MCT oil, a triple-distilled C8 MCT oil, is four times as effective at raising ketones than plain coconut oil.
-(That’s a lot of ketones.)
-Other acids, like C10, will still give you a metabolic boost—but not as intensely as C8 alone will.
+One tablespoon of Bulletproof Brain Octane C8 MCT Oil is four times as effective at raising ketones than plain coconut oil.
+Other MCTs, like C10, will still give you a metabolic boost—but not as intensely as C8 alone.

-In addition, there are additional impacts on where your MCT oil comes from and what it’s made from.
-Some commercial MCT oil may come from palm kernel oil, a product that has been attributed to increased rainforest destruction.
-Bulletproof MCT oil is made from 100% coconut oil, so you can feel good about your MCT while you enjoy the ketogenic benefits.
+In addition, some commercial MCT oils are derived from palm kernel oil, a product that has been attributed to increased rainforest destruction.
+Bulletproof MCT oils are made from 100% coconut oil, so you can feel good about your MCT while you enjoy the ketogenic benefits.

 Keto recipes that use MCT oil

 Now that you know how MCT oil and keto work together, it’s time to see how easy it is to get your dose of MCT into your daily routine.

 We have a large selection of keto-friendly recipes that utilize whole foods and quality fats like MCT oil to give you the fuel you need to reach your goals:

 - Immune-Boosting Smoothie Bowl: Made with Bulletproof MCT Oil and Bulletproof Immune Defense Collagen Protein Packets, this smoothie is a nutrient-dense way to give your immune system some TLC.